India is a huge country, and there are tonnes of famous (and fascinating) tourist destinations to visit.

 In my quest of traveling solo, I have ventured around traveling to the remote villages and trekking to the unfrequented hills in the Himalayas.
 Though solo travel is a currently trending concept in India, I still meet people around who give “What nonsense!!” look when they discover that I am not accompanied by anyone and am traveling alone *Alone??
 OMG, eyes wide open and a startled frown*.
 There is another lot who finds this idea of roaming around solo very inspiring and are awed at my courage of traveling solo.
 Recently, when I expressed my wish to go on a long-term solo travel just like many other female travelers in India, I was obviously bombarded with all sorts of negative questions.
 Thus, I decided to let the world know how life-changing and empowering solo traveling is for the girls who are actually up to it.
 I asked the fellow solo female travelers to share the reason to opt for solo traveling and their experience of the same.
 Read more

 Enough is said and written about the famous tourist places like Marine Drive, Chaupati, Band Stand, Juhu Beach and Gateway of India that stand like iconic symbols of the city.
 But there is much more to explore in Mumbai than these haunts.
-And here is the list of off-beat places in Mumbai for all travelling souls.
+Especially, when you are exploring Mumbai to experience its culture then you must opt for the unusual places.
+And here is the list of offbeat things to do in Mumbai to help all traveling souls.

 India is blessed to be a Peninsula, and even more blessed to have variety of aquatic creatures with whom you can dive and enjoy the under water heaven.
 Here is the self-researched and experienced diving sites which I found the best in the country.
 Read on to get the contact details to book your dive at the best site.
 Read more